DAWN TRADER - NOTTINGHAM'S LEGENDARY BAND

 Formed by writer and guitarist Chris Allard in late 1979 from the ashes of local band Screw, championed along the way by such luminaries as Bernie Marsden from Whitesnake and Radio Trent DJ Graham Neale, the band had a number of incarnations and line ups during their six or seven year career.
 Allard left the band shortly after the release of their only official release (a piece of highly collectible vinyl that changes hands today among collectors and a new wave of NWOBHM fans for hundreds of pounds).
 Ever present members guitarist Wayne Vizard and bassist Ric Evans were subsequently blessed with a succession of amazing musicians and song writers like Steve Humphries, the incredibly gifted guitarist Andy Kealey, drummers Keith White and Don Bailey and all topped off by charismatic front man and top drawer vocalist Mick Preston.

-So, whether you have only ever heard of Dawn Trader through the archives and NWOBHM history books or if you are old enough to remember Trader and those heady days at the Hearty, The Greg, the Golden Diamond, the Palais, Rock City and even Blidworth Bottoms (!), get your drinking (thinking!!) heads on and get ready for 2010 - the year of the voyage of the new Dawn Trader!!!
+So, whether you have only ever heard of Dawn Trader through the archives and NWOBHM history books or if you are old enough to remember Trader and those heady days at the Hearty, The Greg, the Golden Diamond, the Palais, Rock City and even Blidworth Bottoms (!), get your drinking (thinking!!) heads on and get ready for the voyage of the new Dawn Trader!!!